-All Christians ought to have the privilege of knowing, beyond any shadow of a doubt, that they are saved.
+Every Christian ought to have the privilege of knowing, beyond any shadow of doubt, that he or she is saved.
 But having doubts doesn’t necessarily mean we are not saved.

 Adrian Rogers says, “Doubt is to your spirit what pain is to your body; it doesn't mean you're dead, it means something's wrong.”